 However, when you come to think of it, in-house support and a knowledge base are just the bare minimum.
 Another critical resource you might want to add here is an active community, especially if you’re dealing with an open-source ticketing system.

 Although they are often overlooked, such active communities provide the best forums for sharing ideas and tips with your MSP peers, as well as industry experts.
-You can think of them as a form of crowdsourced support that’ll teach you additional interesting things about your help desk software.
+You can think of them as a form of crowdsourced support that’ll teach you additional interesting things about your help desk ticketing system.

 Reporting and Analytics

 After you set up a customer support team, you’ll need to keep tabs on your agents’ activities, plus review their overall performance every now and then.
-That means your help desk tool should be able to monitor everything they do, and subsequently use the info to generate accurate performance reports.
+That means your ticketing system should be able to monitor everything they do, and subsequently use the info to generate accurate performance reports.

 Some of the primary metrics you should have in such reports include the number of logins, tickets assigned, and tasks completed by every single team member.